Student Services Information 2018

 The EAL/D Teacher, with the School Chaplain, coordinates special interest parent sessions twice during each school term; ‘Community Links’.
 This information is provided in the Newsletter and everyone is most welcome to attend.

 Harmony Day is a significant day of celebration at the school, allowing us to appreciate the many cultures that work together and add a special “flavour” to our school.
 Students proudly display aspects of their culture.

 Our School Chaplain provides a range of pastoral care services at our Bannister Creek Primary School.
-The most significant programs running are social and emotional programs such as Rainbows and Drumbeat.
+The most significant programs running are social and emotional programs such as Seasons for Growth and Drumbeat.
 Students are selected to participate in these programs on a needs basis.
 Not all children require these interventions and it is not compulsory for any child to attend.

 Our Chaplain is able to provide one-to-one ‘chat’ sessions for students.
 Should parents wish to your child visit the Chaplain a referral, pink slip, needs to completed.
 These can be collected from the front office or the classrooms.
 At times, teachers will ask the Chaplain to speak to a child should they seem distressed when at school.
-This support aligns with the Bannister Creek Primary School’s focus on Social and Emotional Learning; Kidsmatter and Act, Belong, Commit.
+This support aligns with the Bannister Creek Primary School’s focus on Social and Emotional Learning; Kidsmatter, Zones of Regulation and Act, Belong, Commit.